vuex-orm/vuex-orm-next/docs/guide/model/decorators.md

 # Model: Decorators

-Vuex ORM provides field decorators to Typescript users for better type support when defining the schema for an entity.
+Vuex ORM provides property decorators to Typescript users for better type support when defining the schema for an entity.
 Simply put, decorators replace the need to define the `fields` method.

 The following example defines a User model using decorators on properties that form the schema for the users entity: